FAQ

 Arriow FAQ

-If you do not pass the test drive, you may no longer drive a vehicle and therefore may not drive your vehicle home independently.
-It is therefore advisable to be accompanied by a person authorised to drive (e.g. your driving instructor).
+If you fail the test drive, you may no longer drive a vehicle and therefore may no longer drive your vehicle home independently.

 How can I prepare for the control drive?